DeanKelly751/MCD-Pipeline-/README.md

 > kind create cluster --config ./config/cluster/kind-config.yaml

 ## Getting Started
-You'll need a Kind installed on your machine.
+You’ll need a Kind installed on your machine.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).